A proof of the $C^r$ closing lemma and stability conjecture

 The sufficiency of the stability conjecture was proved in \cite{Ro1971}\cite{Rs1976} for $r\geq1$, necessity was solved in the $2$-dimensional case \cite{Pe1962}.
 In higher dimensions than $2$ it was reduced to prove that $C^r$ structural stability implies conditions \romannumeral 1),\romannumeral 2) \cite{Rs1973}.
 Then the conjecture was proved for $r=1$ in \cite{Ma1987}\cite{Ha1997} for diffeomorphisms and flows respectively.
-In this paper it is assumed that all the eigensubspace of $\Omega(\phi_t)$ is contained in $M$, otherwise they do not contribute to the global topological structure of $\phi_t$ in $M$, as this example shows \cite{LaPa1986}.
+In this paper it is assumed that all the eigenspace of $\Omega(\phi_t)$ is contained in $M$, otherwise they do not contribute to the global topological structure of $\phi_t$ in $M$, as this example shows \cite{LaPa1986}.
 We also make the following assumptions, that $M$ is a locally compact smooth manifold with a positive definite norm on the tangent bundle, and that the nonwandering set $\Omega(\phi_t)$ is bounded.
 This is the case generalized from previously cited results on closed manifolds.
 The main result states \begin{thm1} If a flow $\phi_t$ is $C^r$ structurally stable, then it satisfies condition \romannumeral 1) and \romannumeral 2). \end{thm1}